Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Education:

-- Bachelor of Science in Marketing XYZ University, Graduated May 2021.
+- The Bachelor’s degree is in Marketing XYZ University, Graduated May 2021

-- Relevant courses: Market Research, Data Analysis and Consumer Behavior
+- Relevant coursework: Market Research, Data Analysis, Consumer Behavior

 Experience: